olwal/streamdiffusion-spout-service/README.md

 ## Quick Start

-After installation, run the server:
+After installation, run the service:

 ```bash
 # If you cloned as siblings (recommended):